nent/nent/packages/core/src/components/n-action/readme.md

 </n-action>
 ```

-> NOTE: If a listener declares an argument using 'camelCase', it should be converted to 'kebab-case' in HTML, (words separated by dashes, all lowercase).
+> ℹ️ Note: If a listener declares an argument using 'camelCase', it should be converted to 'kebab-case' in HTML, (words separated by dashes, all lowercase).
 It will be converted to 'camelCase' automatically when activated.

 #### Real example